 A graphics client that intends to do direct rendering into one or more drawables first makes arrangements with the window system to grab the drawable.
 This enables direct access to the drawable.
-Only window and pixmap drawables are grabbed.
-MBX multibuffer drawables are implicitly grabbed by grabbing their associated window.

 Once a drawable is grabbed, the client must lock the drawable prior to rendering to it.
 The client must provide arguments to the lock routines specifying the drawable it is going to render to.
 For each drawable locked, the lock routines take a Dga_drawable and a buffer index.
+The buffer index for windows and pixmaps is always -1.
 A Dga_drawable is a opaque handle returned by grabbing a drawable.
 It is some times also called a DGA client structure for the drawable.
-Depending on the values of the Dga_drawable and buffer index, the client can specify any of the following to be locked: a multibuffer of a window, the window itself, or a pixmap.
-For details see "Drawable Locking and Change Detection" on page 162.
+For details see "Drawable Locking and Change Detection" on page 147.